martinrotter/rssguard/docs/source/features/skins.md

 * interesting items
 * errored items
 * disabled items
-* an “OK-ish” status color used in some views
+* an OK-ish status color used in some views

 This is useful when you like a skin overall but want better contrast or slightly different highlight colors.